MartimMadaleno/42-Piscine/README.md

 # 42 Piscine

-Here is all my work doring 42 piscine
+Here is all my work during 42 piscine

 ## Installation